seek-oss/braid-design-system/.changeset/sour-fans-type.md

 **Disclosure:** Add inline content support

-Provides support for using a Disclosure in the context of sentence, by allowing it to be nested within a typographic component, i.e. `Text`.
-This enables the call to action to sit inline with other copy.
+Provides support for using a Disclosure within a sentence by allowing it to be nested within a typographic component, i.e. `Text`.

 All size and weight properties will inherit from the parent component.